-In 2020, we created a similar book Ethical Use of Technology in Digital Learning Environments: Student Perspectives [New Tab] with nine chapters with topics such as artificial intelligence, social networking services (SNS), 3D printing, academic resource sharing, adaptive learning systems, STEM, assistive technologies, and consideration for post-secondary admissions and institutional communications.
+In 2020, we created a similar book Ethical Use of Technology in Digital Learning Environments: Student Perspectives (Brown et al., 2020), with nine chapters with topics such as artificial intelligence, social networking services (SNS), 3D printing, academic resource sharing, adaptive learning systems, STEM, assistive technologies, and consideration for post-secondary admissions and institutional communications.

 In this introductory chapter, we describe how an instructor, students, program coordinator, and members of a research team were involved in the co-design of an open educational resource in a graduate program in education.
 A four-part open learning design framework was used to guide the course design: (a) co-design process; (b) building and sharing knowledge, and making thinking visible; (c) building relationships; and (d) sustaining learning beyond the course.
 The framework, along with the collaborative team effort that was part of a larger research project, enabled the development of an openly licensed and accessible digital book.
 The project brought together a collaborative team that was passionate about learning more about open education, and a small grant supported the additional expense of professional copyediting to refine the book.